deepomicslab/Ambigram/readme.md

 Ambigram supports various data types including Illumina pair-end (PE) reads, Oxford Nanopore (ONT) long reads, Pacific Biosciences (PB) long reads, 10x Genomics linked-reads with varying tumor purity and sequencing depth.
 The procedures and methods to process various data sets are available on the other GitHub page (https://github.com/deepomicslab/Onion-BFB_Paper).

 In general, we need two files: (1) SEG file that indicates genomic regions including chromosome names, start and end coordinates, and copy numbers; (2) SV file that consists of start and end chromosome names, break points, and strands as well as copy number of each SV junction.
-We need to run a script (SVAS/scripts/csv_sv.py) to convert the SV and SEG files into a LH file, which is the standard input file of our algorithm.
+We provide a script for users to generate the SEG file by inputting a SV file and the corresponding BAM file based on SV break points and read depth.
+Then we need to run a script (SVAS/scripts/csv_sv.py) to convert the SV and SEG files into a LH file, which is the standard input file of our algorithm.
 Here is a set of sample input files:

 * **example_seg.txt**